 In June 2023, the Ministry of New and Renewable Energy (MNRE) released guidelines for two schemes implementing these financial incentives.

 The Incentive Scheme for Electrolyser Manufacturing will be implemented through the Solar Energy Corporation of India (SECI) through a competitive bidding process.
 Successful bidders are eligible for financial incentives for five years starting with a base incentive of INR 4,440/kW (approximately US$53.31/kW) in the first year from the date of commencement of manufacturing of electrolysers, which will gradually reduce on an annual basis.
 The calculation of incentives will factor in the specific energy consumption of electrolysers, as this impacts the cost of green hydrogen, and local value addition.
 The second scheme, the Incentive Scheme for Green Hydrogen Production (under Mode 1) is also implemented through SECI.
-'Mode 1’ anticipates bidding on least incentive demanded over a three-year period through a competitive selection process.
+'Mode 1’ anticipates bidding on the least incentive demanded over a three-year period through a competitive selection process.
 Successful bidders are eligible for financial incentives in terms of INR/kg of green hydrogen production for a period of three years from the date of the start of production, with the incentives capped each year and reducing from INR 50/kg (US$0.6/kg) in the first year to INR 30/kg (US$0.36/kg) in the third year.

 The Indian government has also introduced several measures to enhance solar domestic manufacturing capacity for renewable projects.
 Recently, it concluded two tranches of allocations under the Production Linked Incentives (PLI) Scheme for high-efficiency solar photovoltaic (PV) modules.
 The winning bidders under this scheme will be paid financial incentives on an annual basis upon sales of high-efficiency solar PV modules for five years.